mmukul/ansible/README.md

 Ansible Playbook Examples:
 --------------------------

-This repository contains examples for building Ansible Playbooks.
+This repository contains examples for building Ansible Playbooks,

+# Provision VM with Vagrant using Ansible

+# Privision AWS Instances with Ansible

 Happy Ansible learning!